Dhanyaaa13/inventorymanagery22/README.md

     * Once the html file is opened in a browser, the application is running.
 5. Follow the prompts to set up and deploy the application.

-The deployed application is available at: "C:\Users\Rashmi M\Downloads\inventorymanegry.html" Application Structure:
+The deployed application is available at: "\C:\Users\Rashmi M\Downloads\inventorymanegry.html" Application Structure:

 1. HTML (`index.html`):